Cosmic Ghost Rider: Arrival on Earth-616

-Odin from the main reality retrieves Cosmic Ghost Rider's soul and rewards him with Valhalla, though Cosmic Ghost Rider is unsatisfied.
+Odin from the main reality retrieves Cosmic Ghost Rider's soul and takes him to Valhalla, though Cosmic Ghost Rider is unsatisfied.
 Odin returns his powers and offers to revive him in any time period of his choosing.
-Cosmic Ghost Rider chooses the day Thanos was born, enabling him to adopt Thanos and prevent him from becoming a villain.
-However, this creates a new timeline where Thanos becomes a dictator, forcing Cosmic Ghost Rider to leave Thanos alone to restore the timeline.
+Cosmic Ghost Rider chooses the day Thanos was born, which allows him to take Thanos into his care and prevent him from becoming a villain.
+However, this creates a new timeline where Thanos becomes a dictator.
+After learning this, Cosmic Ghost Rider returns the young Thanos to his own time to restore the timeline.

-In the aftermath of the "Infinity Wars" storyline, Cosmic Ghost Rider is revealed to be stranded on Earth-616 and attends Thanos' funeral.
-The funeral is attacked by the Black Order, who steals Thanos's body and rip open a hole in space, sending everyone into the rip.
+In the aftermath of the "Infinity Wars" storyline, Cosmic Ghost Rider is revealed to have been stranded on Earth-616 and attends Thanos' funeral.
+The funeral is attacked by the Black Order, who steals Thanos's body and rips open a hole in space, sending everyone into the rip.
 Everyone is saved by the arrival of Gladiator and the Shi'ar.
 Starfox begins to recruit warriors to find Gamora, the most likely candidate to be Thanos's new body, as they form the Dark Guardians, which causes Cosmic Ghost Rider to side with them.
 Wraith brings up the issue of the Black Order, but Starfox assures they are searching for them and Nebula states that the team should track down Nova to find Gamora's location.
 Cosmic Ghost Rider and the Dark Guardians track down Nova and clash with the Guardians of the Galaxy to take Gamora.
 Hela and the Black Order crash the battle, with Hela taking control of Cosmic Ghost Rider and having Thanos' consciousness possess Starfox.
-Cosmic Ghost Rider's body later falls apart, after which he arrives in Hell and meets with Johnny Blaze.
+Cosmic Ghost Rider's body later falls apart, with his spirit arriving in Hell and encountering Johnny Blaze.

-After an encounter with Punisher who attempts to punish him for not saving their family, Cosmic Ghost Rider later leaves Earth and begins a campaign in the cosmos punishing villains for their sins.
-This attracts the Shi'ar, who have the Imperial Guard imprison him on an asteroid.
-A demonic parasite drains Cosmic Ghost Rider's energy, destroying his body and only leaving his skull intact.
-Space pirates recover the skull, enabling Cosmic Ghost Rider to rebuild his body.
+Cosmic Ghost Rider later leaves Earth and begins a campaign in the cosmos punishing villains for their sins.
+This attracts the Shi'ar, who have the Imperial Guard capture him.
+While in prison, Cosmic Ghost Rider is attacked by a mysterious creature who drains his energy, destroying all of his body except for his skull.
+One of the prison officers initiates the prison's self-destruct sequence, destroying the prison.
+Months later, Cosmic Ghost Rider's skull is recovered by a group of pirates, who he kills before rebuilding his body.
+Cosmic Ghost Rider spares Cammi, whose he declares to be innocent.
+Cammi goes on to become Cosmic Ghost Rider's companion, with the two battling the Cosmic King and various other villains.

-During the "Imperial" storyline, Cosmic Ghost Rider is enlisted by Maximus to prevent Darkhawk and Gamora from informing Fulcrum about Hobgoblin, a Chameloid posing as Veranke.